VsixCommunity/docs/docs/getting-started/your-first-extension.md

   </Strings>
 </Button>
 ```

+> Always start the `<LocCanonicalName>` with a dot character.
+It ensures no other text is automatically prepended, and the dot will not be shown.

 We can use the thousands of icons available within Visual Studio's image library and even get a preview shown in IntelliSense: